-Everyone does better in a job that sparks her interest and keeps her motivated.
+Everyone does better in a job that sparks their interest and keeps them motivated.
 That’s especially true if you have ADHD.
 If you grow bored and frustrated easily, it’ll be harder for you to stay on track at work.

 Before you pick a career, make three lists: what you’re good at, what you like to do, and what someone else will pay you to do.
 Your ideal job should hit all three categories.